brimdata/super/book/src/intro.md

 Yet, the incorporation of the JSON data model into the relational model never fails to disappoint.
-One must typically choose between creating columns of a JSON or varianet type that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert variant data into relational tables, which unfortunately does not always work.
+One must typically choose between creating columns of a JSON or variant type that layers in a parallel set of operators and behaviors that diverge from core SQL semantics, or rely upon schema inference to convert variant data into relational tables, which unfortunately does not always work.